Kahina

-Al-Kahina (الكاهنة), also known as Dihya, was a Berber warrior-queen of the Aurès (present-day Algeria) and a religious and military leader who lived during the seventh century AD.
+Al-Kahina (الكاهنة), also known as Dihya (ⴷⵉⵀⵢⴰ), was an Amazigh warrior-queen of the Aurès (present-day Algeria) and a religious and military leader who lived during the 7th century.

-Her legacy has been retold through the oral tradition since her lifetime.
-There are various written accounts of her from precolonial and postcolonial perspectives.
-Generally, she is known to have united various Berber tribes under her leadership to fight against the ongoing Muslim conquest of the Maghreb, leading the indigenous North African defense of the region then known as Numidia.
+Al-Kahina is known to have united various Amazigh tribes under her leadership to fight against the Muslim conquest of the Maghreb, leading the indigenous North African defense of the region then known as Numidia.
 She fought in multiple battles, notably defeating Umayyad forces in the Battle of Meskiana.
-Afterwards, she became the uncontested ruler of the whole Maghreb region, and remained so until being decisively defeated and killed at the Battle of Tabarka.
+Afterwards, she became the uncontested ruler of the whole Maghreb region, and remained so until being decisively defeated at the Battle of El Jem.

-There are various accounts of the circumstances surrounding her death, but she is thought to have died in modern-day Algeria towards the end of the seventh century.
-She is considered one of the most famous figures of her era in the history of the Berber resistance to the Arab conquest.
+There are various accounts of the circumstances surrounding her death, but she is thought to have died in modern-day Algeria towards the end of the 7th century, or early-8th century.
+For five years Al-Kahina ruled a sovereign Berber state from the Aurès Mountains to the oasis of Ghadames (698–703).
+She is considered one of the most famous figures in the history of the Berber resistance to the Arab conquest.
+Her legacy has been retold through oral tradition since her lifetime.
+There are various written accounts of her from precolonial and postcolonial perspectives.

 Name

-Her real name is contested, but may be among the variations that exist today: Daya, Dehiya, Dihya, Dahya or Damya.
+Her name was "Dihya" or "Dahya".
 Her title was cited by Arabic-language sources as al-Kāhina (the priestess soothsayer) (الكاهنة).
 This was the nickname given to by her Muslim opponents because of her alleged ability to foresee the future.